 Advice from the presentation pros

-If you think conversational presenting is definitely the way to go, and a touchscreen is a way to do it (bear in mind, it’s not the only way!), then we’d recommend you do some careful research into your audience and start coming up with some ideas of how you can begin to have better conversations with them.
+If you think conversational presenting is definitely the way to go, and a touchscreen is a way to do it, then we’d recommend you do some careful research into your audience and start coming up with some ideas of how you can begin to have better conversations with them.

 Ask yourself the following: